 - Clove tea also helps to overcome flatulence.

 - Clove oil, being anti-bacterial, is also good for the skin.
-A very effective home remedy for acne is to mix about one part essential oil of clove, to ten parts of carrier oil like coconut oil, and apply this to the acne or pimple.
+A very effective home remedy for acne is to mix about one part essential oil of clove, with ten parts of carrier oil like coconut oil, and apply this to the acne or pimple.
 Leave the mixture till dry, and then wash.
 Clove oil must always be used with a carrier oil as it irritates the skin when used in its pure form.